canopas/compose-intro-showcase/docs/index.md

 ## How to add custom reveal shape ?

-For adding a custom reveal shape like a circle, rectangle, or any other shape, you can pass the custom shape to the `revealShape` parameter of `ShowcaseStyle` class.
+For adding a custom reveal shape like a circle, rectangle, or square, you can pass the shape to the `revealShape` parameter of `ShowcaseStyle` class.
 ```kotlin
 introShowCaseTarget(
     index = 3,